 - Comparative Negligence Laws

 These factors can determine a settlement amount.
-Consulting an attorney, like a truck accident lawyer Phoenix AZ trusts, in truck accidents can help you estimate what you could be compensated by reviewing every detail of your case.
+Consulting an attorney in truck accidents can help you estimate what you could be compensated by reviewing every detail of your case.

 Truck accidents caused by a malfunctioning commercial truck or by the trucker themselves usually result in compensatory damages awarded to the victim.
 Usually, your attorney can negotiate a fair settlement the insurance providers of the trucking company.
 However, if the claim is denied or the settlement proposed is unfair, you may take your case to court.